TEAMLAB-Lecture/python-mooc-english/lab_assignment/lab2/README.md

 # the rest is omitted
 ```

 You can change any codes in `main` functions.
 Adding more numbers for test or deleting unnecessary tests does not affect on the submission of the assignment.
-For your information, you can add `#` on the code as below in order to not execute the code (make it comment, not code).
+For your information, you can add `#` on the code make that line to comment, not code so that it will not executed.

 ```python
 def main():